GET YOUR FILL FOR LESS

 Crif Dogs serves all-beef, beef and pork, or veggie dogs topped with an assortment of condiments and sauces -- and lays claim to being "New York's No. 1 Weiner."
-A few signature concoctions fit the budget at $4.95, including the jon-jon deragon, a pork and beef hot dog topped with cream cheese, scallions, and everything bagel seeds.
+Its eponymous Crif Dog and New Yorker dogs both check in at less than $5, while other signature concoctions are in the $5.50 to $6.50 range, including the John-John Deragon, a pork and beef hot dog topped with cream cheese, scallions, and everything bagel seeds.
 As a side note, if you visit at night, you may notice that people seem to disappear from the restaurant.
 The phone booth inside this hot dog hotspot is actually the door to speakeasy bar PDT.

-Dick's Hot Dog Stand has been in the family for 105 years and is currently run by the founder's son.
+Dick's Hot Dog Stand has been in the family since 1921 and is currently run by the founder's son and grandson.
 Unlike some stands that have just a few items on the menu, Dick's also makes sandwiches, gyros, and omelets.
 Newcomers, however, may want to start with the classic super dog, a quarter-pound hot dog topped with mustard, onions, and homemade chili.

 Roake's has had several names over the years, but this hot dog stand has been a local hotspot since 1937.
 The menu offers a variety of dogs, burgers, and deep-fried sides, and most items are under $5, including a foot-long with all the toppings.

-Known as the "O" by locals, Essie's Original Hot Dog Shop sells hot dogs for $4, which may seem pricey.
+Known as the "O" by locals, Essie's Original Hot Dog Shop sells hot dogs for $4.26, which may seem pricey.
 But toppings, including mustard, relish, onions, mayonnaise, pickles, chili, sauerkraut, and ketchup, are free.
-Cheese is 98 cents a slice.
+A Hot Dog Parmesan is $4.99.
 Hungry diners can save by purchasing a second hot dog for 25 percent off every day from 10 a.m. to 10 p.m.

 This hot dog shop may have a clunky name, but it won a James Beard Foundation award in 2014 for its classic American food.
 The Providence location is the original and dates back to the early '50s, but Olneyville N.Y.
 System also has a second location in Cranston.
 Order the hot wieners, served with onions, mustard, and meat sauce, and pair with coffee-milk, a glass of milk flavored with sweet coffee syrup that's a local favorite.

-Close to Centennial Park and Vanderbilt University, Cori's DogHouse features an expansive menu and no item costs more than $4.25.
-More than 30 different signature hot dogs are offered, distinguished by region of inspiration, and each is less than $4.
+Close to Centennial Park and Vanderbilt University, Cori's DogHouse features an expansive menu.
+More than 30 different signature hot dogs are offered, distinguished by region of inspiration, and each is $4.19.
 Opened in 2009, Cori's has quickly become a local favorite.

 The Vanguard serves its share of hipster sausages, but it also has a classic pork and beef hot dog that can be dressed to suit your taste.
-Starting at $4, it's served on a warm roll with a choice of onions, sauerkraut, hot giardiniera, sport pepper, and relish.
-For an extra buck or two, style your dog based on seven different locales: Milwaukee, Seattle, Chicago, Pittsburgh, Tijuana, Mayville, or Buffalo.
+Starting at $5, it's served on a warm roll with a choice of onions, sauerkraut, hot giardiniera, sport pepper, and relish.
+For an extra buck or two, style your dog based on six different locales: Milwaukee, Seattle, Chicago, Pittsburgh, Tijuana, or Buffalo.
 Pork brats and vegan chorizo or Italian-style sausages are $5 each before toppings.